TVI Express (Travel Ventures International): 16 Questions You Should Ask, Like Hotel List and Warren Buffett's Relation

 QUESTION: Why is TVI Express under investigation in various European countries, including Hungary, Tajikstan, and Georgia (the country)?

-Tajikstan: report from Avesta.tj Local prosecutors are investigating TVI Express distributor who may have swindled over 2000 people locally
+Tajikstan: a report from Avesta.tj Local prosecutors are investigating TVI Express distributor who may have swindled over 2000 people locally

-Georgia: report from Megapolis.kz local ex-General used influence to recruit enlisted members of armed forces into TVI Express pyramid scheme
+Georgia: a report from Megapolis.kz local ex-General used influence to recruit enlisted members of armed forces into TVI Express pyramid scheme

 Then there's China, Australia, South Africa, Namibia, and more...